anapsix/dynamicinfradays/user/pages/2016-nyc-home/_speakers/features.md

     - header: <a href="/2016-nyc-programme#joshuak">Joshua Kwan</a>
       text: "Joshua is a Senior Software Engineer at Arbor Technologies, passionate about helping engineers get more done with less effort."
       icon: user
+    - header: <a href="/2016-nyc-programme#iditl">Idit Levine</a>
+      text: "Idit is the CTO for EMC's cloud management division and a member of the global CTO office."
+      icon: user
     - header: <a href="/2016-nyc-programme#billm">Bill Maxwell</a>
       text: "Bill is DevOps Manager at Rancher Labs."
       icon: user